AndroidDevScholarship/Android-Project-from-Scratch-Guide/README.md

-# Beginner's Guide to Build Project from Scratch
+# Beginner's Guide to Building a Project from Scratch
 ### Android Development

 ## Table of Content